Please note:

 A student withdrawn from EDUC 405 for a second time may not re-enter the program unless by appeal.

-Students who withdraw from PDP may apply for re-entry within two years of withdrawal.
+Students who withdraw may apply for re-entry within two years of withdrawal.
 Students who do not re-enter within the specified time must re-apply to the program and must meet the admission requirements at the time of reapplication.

 Recommendation for Certification